thundergolfer/thundergolfer.github.io/collections/_posts/2025-05-03-private-evals.md

 Instead you can take a look at my significantly stripped down repo: [github.com/**thundergolfer/private-llm-bench**](http://github.com/thundergolfer/private-llm-bench).

-See the `README` for full and up-to-date instructions, but I’ll right now it only depends on `uv`, [`modal`](https://modal.com/use-cases/sandboxes), and an API key for all the frontier LLM providers you’d expect.
+See the `README` for full and up-to-date instructions, but right now it only depends on `uv`, [`modal`](https://modal.com/use-cases/sandboxes), and an API key for all the frontier LLM providers you’d expect.

 The cost to run this is peanuts.
 Across a dozen or so tests, running on a weekly cron, I’ve spendt 48 *cents* on OpenAI.